Grokmoo/thyme/README.md

 unlike many of those libraries Thyme is focused on extreme customizability and flexibility needed for production applications, especially games.

 With Thyme, you can customize exactly how you want your UI to look and operate.
 Thyme also focuses a great deal on being performant, while still retaining the benefits of a true immediate mode GUI.
+Thyme also implements a number of tricks granting more layout flexibility than traditional immediate mode libraries, although there are still some limitations.

 This flexibility comes at the cost of needing to specify theme, font, and image files.
 But, Thyme comes with some such files as examples to help you get started.
 Separating assets out in this manner can also significantly improve your workflow, especially with Thyme's built in support for live